-For Support Services, the second interview is conducted by a group including the person using the services and/or his/her designate and the team leader.
-Final selection of a new employee is made by the person using the services or her/his designate together with the team leader.
+For Support Services, the second interview is conducted by a group including the person using the services and/or their designate and the team leader.
+Final selection of a new employee is made by the person using the services or their designate together with the team leader.